project-march/ProjectMarch/docs/doc/getting_started/setting_up_docker.rst

 Downloading the docker images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You are now all ready to go. you only need to get the newest docker image from the gitlab repo.
-You will needed to redo this step everytime there are new dependencies added to the ros code.
+You will need to redo this step everytime there are new dependencies added to the ros code.
 Luckily getting these new images can be done very easily with the following commands:

 .. code-block:: bash